igor-krechetov/hsmcpp-doc/source/features/transitions/transitions.rst

    -  internal transitions between substates always have the highest priority.
 Outer transitions **will be ignored**;

-Let's check the following example:
+Let's look at the following example:

 .. uml:: ./transition_priorities.pu
    :align: center